Walking through northern Taiwan: A journey to deepen understanding of Taiwan through new encounters

 画像

-We were guided by local resident Chen Baoyou, who introduced us to Aoyama Yoshiaki, a family member of a victim of the 228 Incident.
+We were guided by local resident Chen Baoyou, who was introduced to us by Aoyama Yoshiaki, a family member of a victim of the 228 Incident.
 Due to its proximity to Okinawa, many Ryukyuans, including Uminchu, lived on Heping Island (then called Sharyo Island).

 画像